 As human-caused climate change continues to make the planet hotter, extreme heat in the workplace is increasingly becoming a lethal threat.
 Organizers say “Heat Week” is also spurred by the recent sudden deaths of Wednesday “Wendy” Johnson, a postal worker in North Carolina, and Ronald Silver II, a sanitation worker in Maryland.
 Both Johnson and Silver are believed to have died, in part, because of on-the-job heat exposure, which kills dozens of workers every year.

 “Heat is a silent killer.
-It is the biggest weather-related killer in our community,” said Representative Greg Casar, a Democrat from Texas, in the briefing.
+It is the biggest weather-related killer in our community,” said Representative Greg Casar, a Democrat from Texas, at the briefing.
 “I was born and raised in Texas.
 We know it’s hot, but it’s never been this hot, this early, for this long.
 So, as the climate crisis worsens, we need to come together and take federal action at the national level, guaranteeing everybody the right to these rest and water breaks.”

-This is particularly important given that some policymakers are pursuing legislation that goes in the other direction, noted Casar — referring to a law signed last summer by Governor Greg Abbott that barred Texas cities from enacting local worker heat protections.
+This is particularly important given that some policymakers are pursuing legislation that goes in the other direction, noted Casar — referring to a law signed last summer by Texas Governor Greg Abbott that barred Texas cities from enacting local worker heat protections.
 A similar law went into effect in Florida this year.
 The proposed OSHA rule, he stressed, if finalized, would “override laws like Governor Abbott’s that get rid of heat protections.”

 “We could have these heat protections codified in federal law this month, if the Republican Speaker of the House would put this up for a vote … but we can’t hold our breath,” said Casar.
 (In fact, House Republicans have put forward spending bills that would hamper OSHA’s ability to enforce existing rules.)

-The offices of Governor Abbott, and Congressman Mike Johnson, the Republican Speaker of the House of Representatives, did not respond to requests for comment.
+The offices of Governor Abbott and Congressman Mike Johnson, the Republican speaker of the House of Representatives, did not respond to requests for comment.

 “When hurricanes or tornadoes hit, federal officials offer resources, but with heat they just offer advice,” said Gallego.
-Others, like Senator Alex Padilla — a Democrat from California — have also pressed the administration to implement the proposed OSHA rule.
+Others, like Senator Alex Padilla, a Democrat from California, have also pressed the administration to implement the proposed OSHA rule.
 “With climate change shattering heat records every summer, holding employers accountable to provide commonsense heat-stress protections has only become more critical,” Padilla told Grist.
-California is one of six states that have enacted heat protection rules for outdoor workers.
+California is one of six states that have enacted heat-protection rules for outdoor workers.

 In June, Shae Parker was working at a convenience store in Columbia, South Carolina, when she suffered from extreme heat exhaustion because of brutal temperatures and a lack of access to free water.
 “I had to leave work on a gurney.
 I was vomiting.
 I was profusely sweating, light-headed, nauseous.
 It was unbearable,” said Parker.
 “We only get one body … we want to go home to our families at the end of the day.”